Barroso does not give up on NATO

 An interest that is not unexpected

-While the presence of the President of the European Commission on the press podium today to present the communication on defense policy alongside Commissioners Barnier (Internal Market) and Tajani (Industries) may have surprised some, we can say that it is in fact neither unexpected nor sudden.
-Having followed this work since it started, I have witnessed it.
-The President's office has been very regularly involved in this communication.
-And Barroso even issued a reminder letter to all of his commissioners to remind them of the importance of joint preparation work.
-A rather rare procedure to be reported...
-In the same way, President Barroso has started a real international tour taking him to the four corners of the globe in classic places for his post (USA, Russia, China, South Africa. ..) but also in a less traditional way in all "crisis" theaters (Middle East, Horn of Africa...).
-Let's bet that this tour is not over!
+While the presence of the President of the European Commission on the press podium today to present the communication on defence policy alongside Commissioners Barnier (Internal Market) and Tajani (Industries) may have surprised some, it can be said that it is neither unexpected nor sudden.
+Having followed this work since it began, I have witnessed it.
+The President's office has been involved, very regularly, in this communication.
+And Barroso even sent a reminder letter to all his Commissioners to remind them of the importance of joint preparatory work.
+A rather rare procedure to be noted...
+Similarly, President Barroso has embarked on a real international tour taking him to the four corners of the globe to classic locations for his position (USA, Russia, China, South Africa, etc.) but also in a less classic way to all the theatres of "crisis" (Middle East, Horn of Africa, etc.).
+Let's bet this tour isn't over!

 To speculate is to predict

-To speculate in the economy is to foresee, and bet on the future, with a risk of losing... or winning.
+To speculate in economics is to predict, and bet on the future, with a risk of losing… or winning.
 President Barroso knows this well.
-And he is preparing, step by step, his future, after the European Commission.
-The two mandates - President of the Commission and Secretary General of NATO - coincide.
+And he is preparing, with measured steps, his future, after the European Commission.
+The two mandates – President of the Commission and Secretary General of NATO – coincide.
 José-Manuel Barroso was also careful not to insult the future.
 The test was easy to do...

-I asked him if he had to choose between buying a C130 (American) or an A400M (European) which choice would he make?
-José-Manuel Barroso was careful not to give an answer... limiting himself to saying that he was "not there is no question of the Commission buying planes of its own ".
-It would, however, have been easy for him, without clearly stating "yes, I'm taking the A400M", to give some interesting characteristics of the A400M: a European aircraft, jumbo jet, jointly manufactured, of recent technology, which cannot be compared to the other device.
-After all the dithyrambic declarations on the need to work together and strengthen the industry like Europe's defence, it couldn't be more logical, and almost obligatory.
+I asked him if he had to choose between buying a C130 (American) or an A400M (European) what choice would he make?
+José-Manuel Barroso was careful not to give an answer… limiting himself to saying that he was “not there is no question of the Commission buying planes of its own ".
+However, it would have been easy for him, without clearly stating "yes, I'll take the A400M", to give some interesting characteristics of the A400M: a European aircraft, a large carrier, manufactured jointly, with recent technology, which cannot be compared to the other aircraft.
+After all the dithyrambic declarations on the need to work together and to strengthen the industry as well as the European defense, it was more than logical, and almost obligatory.

-Apparently, even today, 20 years after this question was posed to JM Barroso, then Portuguese Prime Minister, giving up buying American is still just as difficult (read: When JM Barroso dropped the Airbus A400M, out of friendship…).
+Apparently, even today, 20 years after this question was asked by JM Barroso, then Portuguese Prime Minister, giving up buying American is still just as difficult (read: When JM Barroso dropped the Airbus A400M, out of friendship…).
 Not responding is already responding.
 Today, J.-M Barroso not only does not deny this anti-European choice.
 But he confirms it!
-All speculation is possible...
+All speculations are therefore possible...

 Comments closed.